PRIYANSHI-eng/E-commerce-follow-along/README.md

    - Used mapping to dynamically render multiple product cards with unique details.

 This milestone improves product presentation, creating a clean and user-friendly browsing experience.

+###Milestone 9: Create Product Form

+In this milestone, we have successfully implemented a product creation form that allows users to input all necessary product details and upload multiple images.
+This form serves as the foundation for managing product data, which will eventually be stored in a database and displayed on the product homepage.

+Key Features Implemented

+Created a form to input product details, including:

+Product Name

+Description

+Category

+Tags

+Price

+Stock

+Email

+Product Images (multiple uploads supported)

+Implemented image preview functionality for uploaded images.

+Used React state management (useState) to handle form inputs dynamically.

+Configured React Router to include a new route for the product creation page.